 - Francis Scott Key wrote the National Anthem while watching the bombardment of Fort McHenry during the War of 1812.

 - During the 1800s, Baltimore served as the second greatest port of entry for United States immigrants.

 - The Great Baltimore Fire of 1904 burned for 30 hours, destroying 1,500 buildings and leveling entire neighborhoods.
 One of the reasons that the fire blazed out of control was because of a problem with mismatched hose couplings.
 After the fire, firefighting equipment was standardized across the United States.

 - The USCGC Taney, the last ship to survive Pearl Harbor afloat, is docked in Baltimore's Inner Harbor and is available for tours.

 - Michael Phelps, the most decorated Olympian of all time (he holds 22 medals), was born in Baltimore.

 - Famous major league baseball players Babe Ruth, Cal Ripken, Jr., Billy Ripken, Lefty Grove, Frank "Home Run" Baker, and Harold Baines were all born in Baltimore.

 - Sideshow performer Johnny Eck, known as the amazing "Half Boy," is a Baltimore native.
-Catch a display about him at Ripley's Believe it or Not!
+You can catch a display about him at Ripley's Believe it or Not!

 - David T. Abercrombie, the founder of the Abercrombie & Fitch brand, was born in Baltimore in June 1867.

 - Edgar Allan Poe mysterious death occurred in Baltimore, and he was laid to rest at Westminster Hall and Burial Grounds.

 - Thurgood Marshall, the first African-American Supreme Court Justice, was born in Baltimore in 1908.

 - Reginald F. Lewis, the first African-American to own a billion-dollar company, was born in Baltimore, and the Reginald F. Lewis Museum is named in his honor.